miyako/onnx-genai/index.md

 #### ONNX performance on Apple Silicon

 You will likely notice the CPU usage jump to `400%` on M1.
-This means all `4` performance cores are running at full power.
+This means all `4` performance cores are running at full speed.
 This is because the ONNX Runtime generic `cpu` provider is not fully optimised for the ARM64 NEON instruction set used by Apple Silicon.
 In particular, CPU can't perform the math fast enough for the `GeLU` activation functions and `RoPE` rotary embeddings.

 That means the CPU must de-quantise the small blocks of `Int4` data to `Float32`, do the matrix multiplication math, and re-quantise or move to the next block.
 That would amount to about `4` to `8` tokens per second on M1.